dmitrypol/dmitrypol.github.io/_posts/2015-10-15-redis-rails-tips.md

 end
 ...
 {% endhighlight %}
-This will ensure that only users with role superadmin will be able to access the route.
+This will ensure that only users with role sysadmin will be able to access the route.
 Much easier than separate HTTP auth username/password.
 Both Sidekiq Web and Redis-Browser run as Sinatra apps so see their respective docs for install instructions.

 You can also put this in your Sidekiq initializer to link to /redis URL.
 {% highlight ruby %}